VGP/vgp-tools/README.md

 ```
 There must be two included files, each containing some number of S lines designating sequences.
 It is these sequences that the ```a``` and ```b``` index fields on the ```A``` alignment lines refer to.
 These can be the same file in the case that an all-versus all alignment process has been run, asin the first step of most assemblers.

-The value in the Q field is the phred-scaled mapping quality, which is defined as -10log<sub>10</sub> p(alignment in this location is incorrect).
+The value in the Q field is the phred-scaled confidence in the alignment being true, which is defined as -10log<sub>10</sub> p(alignment is true) - this is the mapping quality for programs that generate that.
 This can be followed by other method-specific scoring information, which because it falls after the defined fields can be free form.

+All line types following A are optional.
+Typically I will be present and only one of C and T will be used downstream by any one application.

 If there are ***a*** bases in sequence a and ***b*** bases in sequence b and ***m*** matches, ***s*** substitutions, ***d*** deletions and ***i*** insertions, then  M = ***m*** and D = ***s*** + ***i*** + ***d***.
 So if we have both M and D then we can calculate ***s*** and ***i*** and ***d***, using that 2***m*** + 2***s*** + ***i*** + ***d*** = ***a*** + ***b*** and ***m*** + ***s*** + ***d*** = ***a*** and ***m*** + ***s*** + ***i*** = ***b***.